• About

 He worked at the Mexican Mine of the Treadwell Mine.

-He died March 2, 1910, in an explosion which took the lives of 36 other miners as well.
-The explosion took place on the 1,000 foot level in the powder magazine while the miners were waiting for the hoist to take them to the surface at the end of their shift.
+He died on March 2, 1910, in an explosion that took the lives of 36 other miners as well.
+The explosion occurred on the 1,000-foot level in the powder magazine while miners were waiting for the hoist to take them to the surface at the end of their shift.

 Inventory and Survey of Historic Cemeteries in Douglas, Alaska